 Teaser betting

-Teasers are similar to parlays in that they involve multiple games, but they allow you to adjust the point spread in your favor.
-In exchange for moving the line, the overall payout is reduced compared to a traditional parlay.
+Teasers, also known as alternate lines, allow you to adjust the point spread or total in your favor.
+In exchange for moving the line, the overall payout is reduced compared to a traditional spread bet.
+You will find that some online sportsbooks offer multiple versions of alternate lines on every NFL game.

-Teasers can be useful in tightly lined games where a few points make a meaningful difference.
-As with all multi leg bets, selectivity is key.
+Teasers can be useful in tightly-lined games where a few points make a meaningful difference.
 Understanding how line movement affects probability will help determine whether a teaser offers genuine value.

 How do I bet on the NFL?